Tunnel vision (peripheral vision loss)

 One possible exception may be early vision loss from certain types of stroke in the brain.
 For example, a stroke affecting the visual cortex causes peripheral vision loss called hemianopia or cortically induced blindness.
 In some cases, peripheral vision may improve spontaneously within the first few months after a stroke of this kind.

-Also, in a recent study published in the scientific journal Brain, researchers found that certain types of vision training can increase the speed and extent of vision recovery after these strokes.
-This training should begin within six months of the stroke for best effects.
+Also, in a recent study, researchers found that certain types of vision training could increase the speed and extent of vision recovery after these strokes.
+This training is recommended to begin within six months of the stroke.

-Based on these findings, if you or a loved one has suffered vision loss from a recent stroke, consider consulting a neuro-ophthalmologist to see if vision training might be helpful.
+Based on these findings, if you or a loved one has suffered vision loss from a recent stroke, consider consulting a neuro-ophthalmologist , vision therapist or neurologist to see if vision training might be a helpful treatment option.

 Coping with vision loss